 The Middle East is a very dynamic region and historically important area that has had great influence on both the East and the West.
-In the same manner the future development of the Middle East will have great effect on our world in Europe and Sweden.
-Thus, it is important to understand the historical dynamics and at the same time being able to analyze contemporary societal processes in a changing climate and with a fast increasing population.
+In the same manner, the future development of the Middle East will have great effect on our world in Europe and Sweden.
+Thus, it is important to understand the historical dynamics and at the same time being able to analyse contemporary societal processes in a changing climate and with a fast increasing population.

 Examples of research conducted within the research theme are: